 Another upside to this new normal is we get to do some things as a family for which we don’t usually have enough time.”

-Andrea Pickard, expecting baby No. 2 in June; mom of one child, age 3
+Expecting baby No. 2 in June; mom of one child, age 3

 “We usually have a portion of our day dedicated to schoolwork.
 We use the Mother Goose Time Curriculum and Montessori-based learning activities.